 More research is needed to understand these trends and why certain groups of boys, in various educational contexts, do not achieve as well as girls.

 A wide range of factors may influence the relative underachievement of boys.
-These include behavioral, biological, cultural, pedagogical and environmental factors.
+These include behavioural, biological, cultural, pedagogical and environmental factors.
 The complexity of the way these factors interact, and how they specifically relate to boys' education have made it difficult for researchers to provide definitive evidence on the causes of boys' underachievement and therefore develop advise for teachers.

 The dominant research perspective is that connected to issued of male identity formation - specifically how boys see themselves as learners.
 Much of the research suggests that issues of gender identity are the most significant area to understand and address in boys' education issues.
 In this approach, consideration is given to how boys perceive themselves as learners in contemporary classrooms and how this translates into educational achievement.